wanjiasu/my-app/README.md

 - **Frontend**: Access the web application at `http://localhost:3000`.

 ### Hot Reload on development
-The project includes two hot reloads when running the application, one for the backend and one for the frontend, which automatically restart local servers when they detect changes.
-This ensures that the application is always up-to-date without needing manual restarts.
+The project includes two hot reloads running the application, one for the backend and one for the frontend.
+These automatically restart local servers when they detect changes, ensuring that the application is always up to date without needing manual restarts.

 - The **backend hot reload** monitors changes to the backend code.
-- The **frontend hot reload** monitors changes to the frontend code, as well as to the `openapi.json` schema generated by the backend.
+- The **frontend hot reload** monitors changes to the frontend code and the `openapi.json` schema generated by the backend.

 ### Manual Execution of Hot Reload Commands
 You can manually execute the same commands that the hot reloads call when they detect a change: